Explore health content from A to Z.

 With COA, the left ventricle has to work harder than usual to pump blood to the body.
 This is because there’s reduced blood flow due to the narrowed area in the aorta.
 Over time, the extra work tires the left ventricle and causes the heart muscle to weaken.
 It can also cause the muscle to thicken (hypertrophy).
 In the most extreme cases, your child can develop congestive heart failure (CHF).
 This is a condition in which the heart can no longer pump blood effectively.

 Blood pressure measures the force of moving blood as it pushes against blood vessel walls.
 High blood pressure (hypertension) occurs when blood pushes with more force than normal.
 Low blood pressure (hypotension) occurs when blood pushes with less force than normal.
 COA causes high blood pressure in the upper body and low blood pressure in the lower body.
 This is because the pressure is higher in the arteries in the area before the narrowing.
 These arteries send blood to the head and arms.
 The pressure is lower in the arteries in the area after the narrowing.
 These arteries send blood to the abdomen and legs.
 Problems with blood pressure can lead to complications, such as stroke, kidney failure, and intestinal damage.

 COA is a congenital heart defect.
 This means it’s a problem with the heart’s structure that your child was born with.
 COA occurs more often in families with a history of left-sided heart problems.
 It also occurs more often in children with certain genetic abnormalities.

-Heavy breathing and grunting
+Heavy or rapid breathing